Introduction about Uber

 Since Uber has a large customer base, it helps other businesses to advertise their services and products and charges them accordingly which becomes a significant source of revenue for Uber.

 New Uber Ventures

-It provides customers with the opportunity to order from their favourite restaurants online.
+On-demand food delivery apps like UberEats provide customers with the opportunity to order from their favourite restaurants online.
 Uber’s delivery partners deliver the food to the customer’s doorstep.
-These delivery partners utilize their app to deliver their order as fast as possible.
+These delivery partners utilize their app to deliver their orders as fast as possible.
 This has proven to be beneficial to restaurants as well.
 They can raise their profiles and become more visible in their online platform.UberEats is comprised of 3 revenue sources:

 Advertising income with Restaurant Partners.